Schaumburg woman's disappearance shatters close-knit family

 The family has offered $20,000 for information leading to her safe return.

-Khalili's disappearance occurred hours after she completed the last of her final exams and set off to celebrate.
+Khalili's disappearance occurred after she completed the last of her final exams and had planned to celebrate.

-She left Bourbonnais at 11:30 a.m.
-Thursday, May 4, to visit friends in Bloomingdale about an hour away, Glasgow said.
+She left her family's Schaumburg house at 11:30 a.m.
+Thursday, May 4, to visit friends in Bloomingdale, Glasgow said.

-After hanging out with those friends for the day, she got a call from friends in Bradley -- near Bourbonnais -- asking her to come back and stay with them.
+After hanging out with them for the day, she got a call from friends in Bradley -- near Bourbonnais -- asking her to come and stay with them.

 The last recorded site of her I-PASS transponder was exiting the I-294 tollway onto Route 57 toward Bourbonnais.
 She also sent a text about 1:50 a.m.
 Friday, May 5, to tell friends she had made it that far.